-With the delayed arrival of the 3rd Supply Armada, the Jamestowne settlement was judged to be unviable by the Admiral of the Company, Sir George Somers.
+Due to the delayed arrival of the 3rd Supply Armada, the Jamestowne settlement was judged to be unviable by the Admiral of the Company, Sir George Somers.
 The new arrivals had calculated that the salted pork and fruit, meal cakes, etc. they brought with them would feed everyone for no longer than thirty days.
-It was apparent that abandonment of the settlement was their only hope.
+It was apparent that abandonment of the settlement was their only hope fro survival.
 The plan was for all to board the Patience and Deliverance and sail up the coast to Newfoundland where, at this time of year, they could find fishing vessels to take them home to England.
 With everyone loaded up on the 2 boats they anchored that night off an island near the mouth of the James River.

-The next morning they were surprised by an approaching longboat which brought the news that Lord De La Warr (Delaware) was following with three shiploads of settlers and provisions to feed 400 for a year.
+But as they waited for the tide to turn, a longboat was spotted coming towards them.
+It was an advance party of another expedition headed by Lord De La Warr consisting of three ships, 150 colonists and enough food to last a year.
+It also carried Captain George Yeardley, who was to have such an impact on the future of America.
+Lord De La Warr (Delaware) was bringing three shiploads of settlers and provisions to feed 400 for a year.
 The settlers from Jamestown returned to the abandoned colony and were at the gate of the fort to welcome the new governor when he dropped anchor on June 10th.
 One of the three ships was the "Swan" carrying a ten year old girl named Cecily who in ten years time would become Samuel Jordan's 2nd wife.

 Within the three-sided fort erected on the banks of the James, the settlers quickly discovered that they were, first and foremost, employees of the Virginia Company of London, following instructions of the men appointed by the Company to rule them.
 In exchange, the laborers were armed and received clothes and food from the common store.
 After seven years, they were to receive land of their own.
 The gentlemen class, men like Samuel Jordan who provided their own armor and weapons, were to be paid in land, dividends or additional shares of stock.